ankumar/architecture/Patterns/Stuff.md

 ##
 ![](../images/Cloud%20Native%20Architecture.png)
+<p align="center">**Development + Security + Finance + Operations**</p>

-Considering agility & silos, being mindful of Flow **Development + Security + Finance + Operations**, breaking down dependencies, keeping costs under control & the focus on delivering business value.
+Considering agility & silos, being mindful of Flow, breaking down dependencies, keeping costs under control & the focus on delivering business value.

 set of Abstractions, Crisp boundaries, Clear separation of concerns, and a balanced set of responsibilities.
 * Many Teams, each working on different areas of the Product